 Step 4.
 Map business capabilities and value chains.

-One of the high-level values of DQ capability is the delivery of data of required quality.
-To produce this value, a company should perform a set of actions that form a value chain as shown in Figure 6.
-Examples of such actions are: to identify DQ requirements, profile data, etc. To perform these steps, a company should possess certain capabilities such as data quality checks and controls management, DQ monitoring and reporting, data modeling, data lineage, stakeholder management, etc.
+One of the high-level values of DQ capability is delivering data of the required quality.
+To produce this value, a company should perform a set of actions that form a value chain, as shown in Figure 6.
+Such activities include identifying DQ requirements, profile data, etc. To perform these steps, a company should possess specific capabilities such as data quality checks and controls management, DQ monitoring and reporting, data modeling, data lineage, stakeholder management, etc.

 Step 5.
 Assess the current and desired level of maturity

 The fifth step is the assessment of either maturity or performance of the chosen business capability.
 The “Orange” model offers you two methodologies.
 The first one is to perform a maturity assessment.
-I have explained this in-depth in the third article of this series.
+I have explained this in depth in the third article of this series.
 There are also plenty of free materials on our website about this subject.
-Another option is to apply techniques that allow assessing the performance of business functions.
-This topic I will cover in the seventh, and last, article of this series.
-Returning to our case.
+Another option is to apply techniques that allow for assessing the performance of business functions.
+I will cover this topic in the seventh and last article of this series.
+We are returning to our case.
 If you recall, I mentioned three different data quality projects.
 Stakeholders and value delivered varied for each of the three projects.
-We have used this methodology to measure the maturity level for each of the data quality projects.
+We have used this methodology to measure the maturity level for each data quality project.
 To our surprise, the level of maturity of each component varied.
 For one project, for example, processes were perfectly developed and implemented and got the ‘green’ status.
-While the same processes of other projects were assessed as ‘red’.
+While the same methods of other projects were assessed as ‘red.’

-After assessing the current and desired levels of maturity, it is time to move on to make a GAP analysis.
+After assessing the current and desired maturity levels, it is time to move on to make a GAP analysis.

 Step 6.
 Perform GAP analysis.